Adenium obesum: Subspecies

 Adenium swazicum is a critically endangered African species native to Eswatini and Mozambique, growing up to 0.7 m (2.29 ft) tall.

 Adenium somalense is also native to Africa, inhabiting Tanzania, Kenya, and Somalia, and reaching heights of 5 m (16.40 ft), which makes it the largest of these four subspecies.

 Adenium socotranum is native exclusively to the island of Socotra, and can grow to be 4.6 m (15 ft), but despite its small range, it is of least concern regarding endangerment.
+It can swell up to 8 feet (2.5 meters) in diameter at the base.

 Adenium oleifolium is near threatened in the wild and is the smallest of these subspecies, growing at the tallest to 0.4 m (1.31 ft).

+Adenium Arabicum a species is a monoecious and self-sterile, common names include desert rose, elephant's foot, and Adan bush, arabicum is native to Saudi Arabia and Yemen.

 Ecology

 Caterpillars of the polka-dot wasp moth (Syntomeida epilais) are known to feed on the desert rose, along with feeding on oleanders.

 In areas with year-round warm weather, they can bloom throughout the year.

 Uses

 Adenium obesum produces a sap in its roots and stems that contains cardiac glycosides.
 This sap is used as arrow poison for hunting large game throughout much of Africa and as a fish toxin.